+For existing sources, the emission limit established will be typical of the emission level achieved by emissions units similar in type and size.
+For new and modified sources, the emission limit established will be typical of the emission level achieved by well controlled new or modified emissions units similar in type and size that were recently installed.
 TACT determinations will be based on information known to LRAPA while considering pollution prevention, impacts on other environmental media, energy impacts, capital and operating costs, cost effectiveness, and the age and remaining economic life of existing emission control devices.
 LRAPA may consider emission control technologies typically applied to other types of emissions units where such technologies could be readily applied to the emissions unit.
 If an emission limitation is not feasible, a design, equipment, work practice, operational standard, or combination thereof, may be required.

 - (1) Existing Sources.
-For existing sources, the emission limit established will be typical of the emission level achieved by emissions units similar in type and size.
-An existing emissions unit must meet TACT for existing sources if: - (a) The emissions unit is not already subject to emissions standards for the regulated pollutant under title 30, title 33, title 38, or title 46; - (b) The source is required to have a permit; - (c) The emissions unit has emissions of criteria pollutants equal to or greater than five (5) tons per year of particulate or ten (10) tons per year of any gaseous pollutant; and
+An existing emissions unit must meet TACT for existing sources if: - (a) The emissions unit is not already subject to emissions standards for the regulated pollutant under title 30, title 32, title 33, title 38, title 39 or title 46 at the time TACT is required; - (b) The source is required to have a permit; - (c) The emissions unit has emissions of criteria pollutants equal to or greater than five (5) tons per year of particulate or ten (10) tons per year of any gaseous pollutant; and - (d) LRAPA determines that air pollution control devices and emission reduction processes in use for the emissions unit do not represent TACT and that further emission control is necessary to address documented nuisance conditions, address an increase in emissions, ensure that the source is in compliance with other applicable requirements, or to protect public health or welfare or the environment. - (2) New and Modified Sources.
+A new or modified emissions unit must meet TACT for new or modified sources if: - (a) The new or modified emissions unit is not subject to Major NSR in title 38, a Type A State NSR action under LRAPA title 38, an applicable Standard of Performance for New Stationary Sources in title 46, or any other standard applicable only to new or modified sources in title 32, title 33, or title 39 for the regulated pollutant emitted; - (b) The source is required to have a permit; - (c) The emissions unit: - (A) If new, would have emissions of any criteria pollutant equal to or greater than 1 ton per year, or of $PM{10}$ equal to or greater than 500 pounds per year in a $PM{10}$ nonattainment area; or - (B) If modified, would have an increase in emissions from the permitted level for the emissions unit of any criteria pollutant equal to or greater than 1 ton per year, or of $PM{10}$ equal to or greater than 500 pounds per year in a $PM{10}$ nonattainment area; and - (d) LRAPA determines that the proposed air pollution control devices and emission reduction processes do not represent TACT. - (3) Before making a TACT determination, LRAPA will notify the owner or operator of a source of its intent to make such determination utilizing information known to LRAPA.
+The owner or operator of the source may supply LRAPA with additional information by a reasonable date set by LRAPA.

-- (d) LRAPA determines that air pollution control devices and emission reduction processes in use for the emissions unit do not represent TACT and that further emission control is necessary to address documented nuisance conditions, address an increase in emissions, ensure that the source is in compliance with other applicable requirements, or to protect public health or welfare or the environment. - (2) New and Modified Sources.
-For new and modified sources, the emission limit established will be typical of the emission level achieved by well controlled new or modified emissions units similar in type and size that were recently installed.
-A new or modified emissions unit must meet TACT for new or modified sources if: - (a) The new or modified emissions unit is not subject to a control technology requirement based on Major NSR in title 38, a Type A State NSR action under title 38, an applicable Standard of Performance for New Stationary Sources in title 46, or any other standard applicable only to new or modified sources in title 30, title 33, title 39 or title 46 for the regulated pollutant emitted; - (b) The source is required to have a permit; - (c) The emissions unit: - (A) If new, would have emissions of any criteria pollutant equal to or greater than one (1) ton per year, or of $PM{10}$ equal to or greater than 500 pounds per year in a $PM{10}$ nonattainment area; or - (B) If modified, would have an increase in emissions from the permitted level for the emissions unit of any criteria pollutant equal to or greater than one (1) ton per year, or of $PM{10}$ equal to or greater than 500 pounds per year in a $PM{10}$ nonattainment area; and - (d) LRAPA determines that the proposed air pollution control devices and emission reduction processes do not represent TACT. - (3) Before making a TACT determination, LRAPA will notify the owner or operator of a source of its intent to make such determination utilizing information known to LRAPA.
-The owner or operator of the source may supply LRAPA with additional information by a reasonable date set by LRAPA. - (4) The owner or operator of a source subject to TACT must submit, by a reasonable date established by LRAPA, compliance plans and specifications for LRAPA's approval.
+(4) The owner or operator of a source subject to TACT shall submit, by a reasonable date established by LRAPA, compliance plans and specifications for LRAPA's approval.
 The owner or operator of the source must demonstrate compliance in accordance with a method and compliance schedule approved by LRAPA.